helpbuttons/helpbuttons/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Key Elements, Components and Layouts

+To see a preview of all the styled key pieces that conform the app, open http://localhost:3000/RepositoryPage .

 ## Learn More

 To learn more about Next.js, take a look at the following resources: